 The Company is highly leveraged.
 As of June 30, 1998, after giving pro forma effect to the Roll-Up, the Offering and the Senior Preferred Conversion, the Company had total consolidated indebtedness of approximately \$465.3 million and total consolidated stockholders' equity of approximately \$758.3 million.
 Also, after giving pro forma effect to the Roll-Up, the Company's earnings would have been insufficient to cover fixed charges by \$33.2 million for fiscal 1997.
 CCIC and its subsidiaries will be permitted to incur additional indebtedness in the future.
-See "Capitalization", "Management's Discussion and Analysis of Financial Condition and Results of Operations--Liquidity and Capital Resources" and "Description of Certain Indebtedness".
+See "Capitalization", "Management's Discussion and Capital Resources" and "Description of Certain Indebtedness".